UCSD-E4E/website2.0/_posts/2016-09-03-machine-learning-for-humpback-whale-social-call-classification-2016-reu.md

 {: .datatable}

-**Table 2: **This table compares the overall accuracy of a particular data set a given the number of features in a feature vector.
+**Table 2:** This table compares the overall accuracy of a particular data set a given the number of features in a feature vector.
 It gives average precision and recall values for each class, derived from k-fold cross-validation where k=10.
 The HMMs involved used 2 states.
 The data distribution for this data set was 3692 non whale calls, 29 squeaks, and 19 low yaps.

-- _by Lisa Bauer, Irina Tolkova, Hongyi Zhao, and Antonella Wilby_